Menu

 • Salt and Pepper

-• Paprika and Nutmeg: Just a little bit of each add a ton of flavor to this yummy dish.
+• Paprika and Nutmeg: Just a little bit of each adds flavor to the dish.

 How to Make Creamed Spinach

-3. Melt the Butter and Cook the Onions.
-Set the saucepan back over the heat, this time on medium.
+2. Melt the Butter and Cook the Onions.
+Set the saucepan back over medium heat.
 Add the stick of butter to the pan and melt it.
-Add the onion, and cook for 2 minutes, or until softened.
+Add the onion, and cook for 2 minutes or until softened.

-4. Make the Sauce.
-Sprinkle the ¼ cup of flour over the onions; cook and whisk for 2 more minutes, or until the flour is lightly browned.
-Add the milk slowly, pouring it in a slow stream while whisking.
-Continue to whisk until completely combined and the mixture begins to boil and thicken.
+3. Make the Sauce.
+Sprinkle the ¼ cup of flour over the onions; cook and whisk for 2 more minutes.
+Add the milk slowly while whisking until the mixture begins to boil and thicken.
 Whisk in salt, pepper, paprika, and nutmeg.

 Tips for Success

-• Don’t Skip the Nutmeg: I know you might be skeptical about the nutmeg in this recipe, but trust me!
-Don’t underestimate the special zing that nutmeg brings to creamed spinach.
-While the combination may seem a bit odd, you’re going to love it in this dish.
+• Don’t Skip the Nutmeg: I know you might be skeptical about the nutmeg in this recipe, but don’t underestimate the special zing that nutmeg brings to creamed spinach.

-• Choose the Right Spinach: I recommend baby spinach, because the leaves are small, tender, and just right for dressing up in a creamy sauce.
-You can definitely use regular spinach, though, just make sure to give it a very thorough chop after wilting, because the larger leaves and longer stems can be a bit awkward to eat.
+• Choose the Right Spinach: I recommend baby spinach because the leaves are small, tender, and just right for dressing up in a creamy sauce.
+You can use regular spinach, just make sure to give it a very thorough chop after wilting because the larger leaves and longer stems can be a bit awkward to eat.

 overhead picture of creamed spinach cooking in a large skillet.